I have been teaching Opera and Concert Singing for over thirty years. I now live and work privately in Brussels.

 Unlike many other singers fortunate enough to have a successful career (see Biography) who turn to teaching only at the end of their careers, I began teaching, out of passion and a sense of vocation, starting in 1980.
 It was the period in which I sang Masetto in the Joseph Losey film of Don Giovanni, Figaro in Le Nozze di Figaro at the Paris Opera, and was invited to sing Leporello for the Metropolitan Opera Company.
 I then continued to divide my time between singing career and teaching until 1996, since when I have been teaching full-time.

-I teach according to the old Italian school.
-I had been extremely fortunate in my teachers, renowned guardians of the old Italian tradition of vocal technique: E. Herbert Caesari (1884-1969), Luigi Ricci (1893-1981) and Otakar Kraus, pupil of the great tenor and pedagogue Fernando Carpi (1879-1959).
+I was extremely fortunate in my teachers, renowned guardians of the old Italian tradition of vocal technique: E. Herbert Caesari (1884-1969), Luigi Ricci (1893-1981) and Otakar Kraus, pupil of the great tenor and pedagogue Fernando Carpi (1879-1959).
 The pedigree of these three masters goes back by uninterrupted transmission to the early 19th century.
 Having been the recipient of such precious knowledge, now almost forgotten or poorly understood, I started teaching, aware of the importance of keeping alive the precepts that had sustained the great era of Italian opera.
 This is the basis from which my teaching springs.

-On the one hand, a pupil's voice inevitably depends on the state of the instrument that creates it: the body.
-That's why it's important first to create a good terrain, the background conditions which will allow the body to sing freely.
+- At the physical level, the pupil's voice depends entirely on the state of his or her instrument: the body.
+So, first create a good terrain, the background conditions that will allow the body to sing freely.
+Then, build the instrument gently.

-On the other hand, the interlaced nature of mind and body means that building the vocal instrument is never just about acquiring specialised physical prowess.
-The response to any technical instruction will be coloured by the pupil's state of mental, psychological and emotional readiness, their musicality, and their sensitivity to the instrumental qualities of singing in conveying their inner truths - all of which condition the state of the body.
+- The interlaced nature of mind, feeling and body ensures that building the vocal instrument can never be just about acquiring specialised physical prowess.
+The response to any technical instruction will be influenced by the pupil's state of mental, psychological and emotional readiness, their musicality, and their sensitivity to the instrumental qualities of singing in conveying their inner truths - all of which condition the state of the body.
 It is often the mental baggage people carry that most prevents progress.